gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 Fork Join is suited for tasks that create sub-tasks.
 Fork/Join framework uses work-stealing algorithm.
 Work stealing is a scheduling strategy where worker threads that have finished their own tasks can steal pending tasks from other threads.
-Uses a deque (double ended queue), main thread picks task from the front of the queue, other threads steal tasks from the back of the queue.
+Uses a deque (double ended queue) per worker thread, the owning thread picks its own tasks from the front of its deque, while idle threads steal tasks from the back of other threads' deques.

 ![](fork-join.png)